splunk-soar-connectors/wwt_cisco_firepower/release_notes/unreleased.md

 * Added token caching functionality
 * Fixed the IPv6 address processing issue
 * Fixed the 'Firepower Domain' parameter not being taken into consideration issue
+* Added a new 'Verify server certificate' configuration parameter
 * Updated the app documentation